majorgreys/uwsgi-deadlock-workers/README.md

 # Pull Request

 This PR adds `pre_uwsgi_fork` and `post_uwsgi_fork` to `uwsgi_plugin` in order to ensure that any necessary changes can be made before and after the call to `uwsgi_fork`.
-This is used here by the Python plugin to modify the Python interpreter state before forking and then again after forking as is done by `os.fork()` in CPython.
-With the addition of these two functions, we can drop the `master_fixup` plugin hook and the call to `PyOS_AfterFork[_Child]`.
-Having made these changes, we need to also change existing hooks that had assumed the GIL was in a given state but will now be responsible for acquiring and releasing the GIL when calls are made to the Python interpreter.
+We use these two plugin hooks in the Python plugin to modify the Python interpreter state before and after forking as is done by `os.fork()` in CPython.

+With the addition of these two functions, we make the following changes to the other hooks:

+- `uwsgi_python_init_apps` no longer is called when the GIL has been acquired so is now responsible for acquiring and releasing the GIL always (not just when app is not loaded lazily).
+- `uwsgi_python_preinit_apps` must also acquire and release the GIL
+- `PyOS_AfterFork[_Child]` does not need to be called in `uwsgi_python_post_fork` as it will have been taken care of in `post_uwsgi_fork`
+- `uwsgi_python_master_fixup` can be safely removed as the post fork releasing of the GIL in the master and worker process will be handled elsewhere

 Tests are included for the following configurations: